 Over the last 12 months, Boardmatch continued its work with corporate and not-for-profit organisations to bridge the skills gaps on the boards across the Not-For-Profit sector.
-We recorded 322 board placements in 2020, our 3rd consecutive year of over 300 board appointments.
+We recorded 360 board placements in 2021, our 3rd consecutive year of over 300 board appointments.

-Through our board placement website, we saw 1829 candidates register online in 2020.
-199 new charities registered with Boardmatch in 2020, and over 400 board and committee vacancies were advertised.
-With the introduction of online training facilitation, we expanded our online training by 73%, with a total of 376 participants trained over 20 sessions.
+Through our board placement website, we saw 1431 candidates register online in 2021.
+229 new charities registered with Boardmatch in 2021, this is an increase of 13% on 2020.
+During the year there was over 450 board and committee vacancies advertised.
+With the introduction of online training facilitation in 2020, in 2021 we expanded our online training by 24%, with a total of 445 participants trained over 29 sessions.
 Boardmatch continued to develop its partnerships with other umbrella groups in the sector and took part in a number of initiatives during the year to promote best practice amongst charity trustees.
 We assisted in facilitating webinars with umbrella groups, to increase our reach and impact.
-As the world moved to remote and online working, Boardmatch issued Guidelines to Boards on how to get the best from this new way of working, along with legal advice on holding Remote AGM's and EGM's.